 He turned it down.

 The producers were relieved.
 They hadn’t wanted him in the first place.
 Their plans got derailed a little when Schwarzenegger also rejected the part.
-Eventually Nothing Lasts Forever spun off its own world as Die Hard.
+Eventually Nothing Lasts Forever spun off into its own world as Die Hard.
 Joe Leland became John McClane, Leland’s estranged daughter morphed into his wife, and the terrorists turned into capitalists.

 No big stars seemed keen on taking the main role so 20th Century Fox settled on Bruce Willis, then famous as a tv star with Moonlighting.
 Willis’s first movie role had been a walk-on part in Sinatra’s The First Deadly Sin.
 British actor Alan Rickman made his movie debut as head of the terrorists Hans Gruber, the smooth-talking German with the nice suit being a significant departure from the book’s German-American former pilot who had known Leland during the war.

 The film was a huge success, earning $140 million during its theatrical run, and spawned four sequels.
 Books continued to play a role in the franchise.
 Die Hard 2 was based on the thriller novel 58 Minutes by Walter Wager.
 In an inside nod the franchise’s origins, the villain of Die Hard 2 comes from Val Verde, a fictitious South American nation that first appeared in Commando.